 Past Commander-in-Chief Sautter: I would imagine so.
 As Chairman of the Committee from the Encampment to visit our Auxiliary we had a rather unique experience.
 We presented our good wishes -somehow I don't like that word greeting.
-Pardon me, Brother Sheldon spoke first, making a very beautiful talk to the girls.
+Pardon me, Brother Shel-don spoke first, making a very beautiful talk to the girls.
 Brother Quinn was the second member of the Committee, and he began his talk one day and completed it 24 hours afterward.
 I don't mean that the good Brother talked for 24 hours.
-I mean while he was talking the Commander-in-Chief of the G. A. R., with several members of his staff, arrived at the Auxiliary Encampment and that is something that has not occurred for many years.
+I mean while he was talking the Commander in Chief of the G. A. R., with several members of his that has not occurred for many years.
 Our good Brother, and every member of the Committee, gave way with a result that after the G. A. R. left we had joint Memorial Services yesterday afternoon and Brothers Quinn, Sheldon and I again visited the Auxiliary and occupied the chairs we had occupied twenty-four hours before.
 Brother Quinn completed his talk to the girls and gave me an opportunity to say something.
 It is needless for me to say that any Son of a Veteran is always welcome to the Auxiliary.
 I want to say that I wish every member of the Encampment could in some manner see the Auxiliary as we saw them.
-When you go there as a Committee you might see the splendid performance of that wonderful correlation were might. the splendid performance of that wonderful organization, you might come in touch with them, might get some of the touch that is so beautiful, and I am firmly convinced that touch to some of you who are still members of the Bachelor Department might persuade you to go back home and be a better member of the Sons of Veterans.
+When you go there as a Committee you might see the splandid performance of that wonderful evening you might the splendid performance of that wonderful organization, you might come in touch with them, might get some of the touch that is so beautiful, and I am firmly convinced that touch to some of you who are still members of the Bachelor Department might persuade you to go back home and be a better member of the Sons of Veterans.

 Department Commander Caster, New Jersey: Reporting for the Greeting Committee to the Daughters of Veterans.
-We visited them and they extend their whole-hearted support to our Organization and wish us success.
+We vistied them and they extend their whole-hearted support to our Organization and wish us success.